 Southminster Child Care Center is housed on our campus.
 The 3-Star Award winning center has served our community since 1981.

-Boy Scout Troop 249 & Cub Pack 202 were chartered and are sponsored by our church.
+Scout Troop 249 & Cub Pack 202 were chartered and are sponsored by our church.
 They meet and maintain permanent space in the basement of our former manse on our campus.
-Boy Scout Sunday is celebrated annually on the second Sunday in February.
+Scout Sunday is celebrated annually on the second Sunday in February.

 Norman Binkley Elementary School is our PENCIL partner.
 Working with the school’s administration we provide financial support for gift cards from Kroger and Walmart at Thanksgiving and Christmas for families in need.